mukulsagvekar/trending-youtube-videos-stats/README.md

 The data is stored in aws s3 bucket.

 Snowpipes are used for auto-ingeston.
-Whenever new data is uploaded in the bucket, SQS queue notificaiton triggers the snowpipe for auto-ingestion.
+Whenever new files are uploaded in the bucket, SQS queue triggers the snowpipe for auto-ingestion.

-Then the data is loaded into inbound tables.
-In snowflake we have 3 databses - inbound, canonical, outbound.
+Snowpipe loads the data in inbound db.
+In snowflake we have three databases - inbound, canonical, outbound.

 ![image](https://user-images.githubusercontent.com/83829614/211152888-c180702b-d712-4df0-bf76-74dec416accc.png)

 The raw data is loaded in the inbound database.
-Then using stream and task required transformation are done and the data is populated in canonical database.
+Then using stream and task, the data is transformed and loaded populated in canonical database.

-The json data in inbound db was stored as a variant.
-The major transformation was to transform semi-structured data to structured data for analytics.
+The json data in inbound db is stored in a variant data type column.
+This semi-structured data is transformed to structured data for analytics.

 Raw json data in inbound:
 ![image](https://user-images.githubusercontent.com/83829614/221406622-654c5164-78d8-40f1-8f5c-77d03ea406a0.png)